 During orientation, students stay in double hotel rooms with another program participant.
 Single rooms may be available for students with documented need.
 After arriving in Varanasi, students have three housing options.
 Students may live in a homestay with a local family, typically with their own bedroom and a shared or private bathroom.
 Students may live with a local roommate, typically in an apartment with a shared bedroom and bathroom.
 Students may live in a guesthouse, typically with their own bedrooms and a shared or private bathroom.
 Shared housing is with students of the same gender.

-Homosexuality is criminalized under Section 377 of the Indian Penal Code.
-As of spring 2016, the issue remains highly contested and is currently under the consideration of the Supreme Court.
+The Indian Supreme Court overturned Section 377 of the Indian Penal Code in September 2018, decriminalizing homosexuality nationwide.
 Hijras, a term for transgender individuals, are legally recognized as a third gender under Indian law.
 The government reserves government seats and jobs for transgender people and prohibits discrimination.
 The government also prohibits discrimination towards people with disabilities and reserves designated spots in universities, at places of employment, and on public transportation.

 After class and on weekends, there are mandatory academic activities and optional trips and activities at nearby sites and other cities.
 Excursions may involve extended travel by bus, urban walking, rural hiking, and/or going up and down stairs.
 Transportation to excursions or site visits to which students and program staff typically walk is available.
 Excused absences are available for students with documented need.